Sergey Bubka: Technique

 Bubka gripped the pole higher than most vaulters to get extra leverage, though Bubka himself played down the effect of grip alone.

 His development of the Petrov/Bubka technical model is also considered a key to his success.
 The Petrov/Bubka model allows the vaulter to continuously put energy into the pole while rising towards the bar.
 Most conventional models focus on creating maximum bend in the pole before leaving the ground, by planting the pole heavily in the pole vault box.
 The Petrov/Bubka model follows the technique used by Kjell Isaksson, which concentrates on driving the pole up, rather than bending it while planting it on the landing pad, combined with high running speed.
 While the traditional models depended on the recoil by bending the pole, the Petrov/Bubka model may exploit the recoil of the pole and exert more energy on the pole during the swinging action.

+Personal life

+Sergey's son, Sergei Bubka, is a former professional tennis player.